 SciGen is a dataset for generating descriptions from scientific tables by reasoning over their content.
-An input in SciGen is a table T extracted from a scientific article with its corresponding caption C, which is a word sequence containing one or few sentences about the table. $T = \{R_1, \ldots, R_n\}$ is represented as a list of lists, in which each R_i represents a row of the table.
-The task is to generate textual description D for the table that describes the most important findings of T by reasoning over its content.
+An input in SciGen is a table T extracted from a scientific article with its corresponding caption C, which is a word sequence containing one or few sentences about the table. $T = \{R_1, \ldots, R_n\}$ is represented as a list of lists that contains table rows.
+The task is to generate a textual description D for the table that describes the most important findings of T by reasoning over its content.